Summer spells surf, sun and cruise ships by the score

 The long-established company with a fleet of 16 ships, Holland America is a popular visitor Down Under.
 This season the Noordam will return, along with a newcomer Maasdam, and cruise the Pacific and New Zealand until April 2019.
 Itineraries tend to be longer as there’s the opportunity to join cruises together – such as the 23-day Pacific Treasures and South Australia Holiday that takes place over the Christmas-New Year period.
 The line is adding several new Australian ports this season including Port Lincoln and Kangaroo Island in South Australia, and the emerging favourite, Burnie.
 Launched in 2006 Noordam features the terrific BB King Blues Club with performers straight from the Beale Street, Memphis club.
 Another standout attraction on Noordam is BBC Earth Experiences (also recently added to Maasdam), an evening performance in the theatre that combines amazing nature documentaries set to music and performed by the ship’s orchestra.
 Maasdam, is no spring chicken, and one of the older ships in the fleet, having been hatched (launched) in 1993.
 She’s the same age as P&O’s Pacific Eden and Pacific Aria, which are former Holland America vessels.
 However, Maasdam does have the line’s classic feature – a teak walk-around promenade deck, rarely seen on today’s new ships and perfect for strolling.
 Another fleet-mate Amsterdam will also make an appearance in Sydney – on March 24 – and a few days later in Townsville and Cairns as part of her 128-day Grand Voyage from Ford Lauderdale. http://www.hollandamerica.com

 Norwegian Cruise Line or (NCL) will be back in town this summer with Norwegian Jewel, which made its Australia debut in November last year.
-This summer the ship arrives in late December for a season of cruises between the old favourites of Sydney and Auckland taking in the fantastic towns of Napier and Akaroa as well as Aussie ports Eden, Melbourne and Burnie.
-This year, however, the ship won’t be featuring the dance show, Burn the Floor that wowed audiences last year.
-The show, produced by Australian Harley Medcalf is however playing on three other NCL ships that are cruising across the globe, including NCL Breakaway.
-Nonetheless the ship, which has a good deal of bling and the signature artwork on the bow, is offering some great specials this year such as free unlimited Wi-Fi and the much-loved ‘free bar’. http://www.ncl.com
+This summer the ship arrives in December for a season of cruises between the old favourites of Sydney and Auckland taking in the fantastic towns of Napier and Akaroa as well as Aussie ports Eden, Melbourne and Burnie.
+This year, however, the ship won’t be featuring the Australian-produced dance show, Burn the Floor which wowed audiences last year.
+This season the ship will present two new Broadway-style shows: ‘Rock You Tonight’, packed with 70s hits from the likes of Queen, Journey and The Who, and exclusive Australian hit musical ‘Velvet’, featuring disco classics, circus acrobatics and cabaret.
+The ship has also been treated to a stern-to-bow facelift and has new wining and dining venues – The Pit Stop, an All-American vintage-inspired bar and late-night hotspot, Bliss Ultra Lounge.
+There are excellent deals this season, such as free unlimited Wi-Fi and the much-loved ‘free bar’. http://www.ncl.com

 Making its first call in Australia this season will be the MSC ship, Magnifica.
 An Italian line, known for its glitzy interiors that often run to crystal staircases, MSC Cruises is a rare visitor to our shores.
 The eight-year-old ship that can carry up to 3220 passengers (and is one of the few that doesn’t have the jazzy staircase) is doing duty as the host of the cruise line’s first-ever round-world voyage.
 The 119-day world cruise departs Genoa on January 5, 2019 and returns to that city – the birthplace of Columbus and a somewhat underrated gem of the Mediterranean – on May 3.
 MSC Magnifica calls at Sydney on March 18 for an overnight stay; it also visits Melbourne a few days later.
 Beyond the bling, MSC Cruises is also known for its relatively cheap cruise fares and very affordable drinks packages.
 Now we should all drink to that! http://www.msccruises.com.au